projectriff/riff/rfc/rfc-0004-default-ingress-policy.md

 This RFC does not define a new Ingress Policy, or resource.

 ## Solution
 The current default Ingress Policy is `External`, this RFC changes that default to `ClusterLocal`.
-ClusterLocal ingress exposes the workload to traffic that already inside the cluster, while External exposes the workload to traffic outside of the cluster.
+ClusterLocal ingress exposes the workload to traffic that is already inside the cluster, while External exposes the workload to traffic outside of the cluster.

 This default is applied in the system's admission webhook and via the CLI.
 Both of those defaults should change.